FRAug: Tackling Federated Learning with Non-IID Features via Representation Augmentation: Methodology

 To compute the class-wise average embedding $\overline{\boldsymbol{u}}^k_c$, we use the exponential moving average (EMA) scheme, at each local iteration.
 In particular,

-where $\mathbbm{1}(\cdot)$ denotes the indicator function, $B$ is the batch size of the real samples, $\overline{\boldsymbol{u}}^{\prime k}_c$ is the class-wise average embedding computed on the previous local iteration, and $\epsilon$ is a small number added for numerical stability.
+where $\mathbbm{1}(\cdot)$ denotes the indicator function, $B$ is the batch size of the real samples, and $\epsilon$ is a small number added for numerical stability.
 By using the average embeddings of previous iterations, we enable the examples of previously sampled batches to contribute to the computation of the current average embeddings.
 The ratio $\lambda_c$ follows an exponential ramp-up schedule as proposed in \cite{laine2016temporal}.

-We note that, in Equation \ref{eq:featuredef}, for the generation of $\hat{\boldsymbol{u}}^{k}$, the original labels $\boldsymbol{y}$ of the sampled data batch are used for the residual generation, since the residuals are added to the embeddings of the examples corresponding to these labels.
-For $\hat{\boldsymbol{u}}^{k}_c$, we feed the label $c$ that correspond to the class of the average embedding $\overline{\boldsymbol{u}}^k_c$.
-Besides, while the residuals produced by the generator and the RTNet are random in early training iterations due to the random initialization of these models, they become more informative as training progresses.
-To reflect this in our algorithm, we employ the weighting coefficient $\lambda_{syn}$ (Equation \ref{eq:featuredef}) that controls the impact of the residuals, and increase it following an exponential schedule throughout training.
+We note that, in \cref{eq:featuredef}, for the generation of $\hat{\boldsymbol{u}}^{k}$, the original labels $\boldsymbol{y}$ of the sampled data batch are used for the residual generation, since the residuals are added to the embeddings of the examples corresponding to these labels.
+For $\hat{\boldsymbol{u}}^{k}_c$, we feed the label $c$ that corresponds to the class of the average embedding $\overline{\boldsymbol{u}}^k_c$.
+While the residuals produced by the generator and the RTNet are random in early training iterations due to the random initialization of these models, they become more informative as training progresses.
+To reflect this in our algorithm, we employ the weighting coefficient $\lambda_{syn}$ (\cref{eq:featuredef}) that controls the impact of the residuals, and increase it following an exponential schedule throughout training.

 To allow the different client-specific models to learn feature extractors tailored to their data distribution $D^k$, while still benefiting from the collaborative learning, we use local Batch Normalization layers (BN) \cite{ioffe2015batch} as introduced in \cite{li2021fedbn}.